 When It Makes Sense To Upgrade Tinder

-It also makes sense to upgrade if you live in a mega-city and keep running out of right swipes.
-Having unlimited likes avoids the frustration of waiting 12 hours for more can get a little frustrating, and having your profile get priority placement in someone's card stack could be a game changer.
+It makes sense to upgrade if you live in a mega-city and keep running out of right swipes.
+Having unlimited likes avoids the frustration of waiting 12 hours for more, and having your profile get priority placement in someone's card stack could be an online dating game changer.

 If you find yourself with a ton of matches, upgrading to Tinder Gold can save you time by only looking at profiles of people who have expressed interest in your profile already.